-On a temporary and emergency basis, William Jewell College will permit Student Teachers to be hired and used as a "Daily" Substitute only in the grade level/content field and building of their student teaching placement.
-A student teacher may be allowed to serve as a substitute teacher in their building if:
+On a temporary and emergency basis, William Jewell College will permit Student Teachers to be hired and used as a 'Daily' Substitute only in the grade level/content field and building of their student teaching placement.
+A Student Teacher may be allowed to serve as a substitute teacher in their building if:

-- The Student Teacher has already acquired a Substitute Teaching Certificate through DESE. - The Student Teacher is acting as a substitute teacher for a cooperating teacher or other teacher in their grade level/content field. - The substitute assignment is temporary (no more than 3 consecutive days or 10 days total). - The Student Teacher is receiving compensation as a substitute teacher for the days in question.
+- The Student Teacher has already acquired a Substitute Teaching Certificate through DESE and has completed the required paperwork for working as a substitute in the school district. - The Student Teacher is acting as a substitute teacher for a Cooperating Teacher or other teacher in their grade level/content field. - The substitute assignment is temporary (no more than 3 consecutive days or 10 days total across an entire semester) - The Student Teacher is receiving compensation as a substitute teacher for the days in question such an arrangement will be considered (see below).